particle-iot/particle-workshops/content/docs/ch1.md

 ![](./images/01/11-networkpassword.png)

-10. The app will then configure Wi-Fi on the device, reset it, wait for a Device Cloud connection and verify your ownsership of the device.
+10. The app will then configure Wi-Fi on the device, reset it, wait for a Device Cloud connection and verify your ownership of the device.

 ![](./images/01/12-connecting.png)